susi132002/pygame/README.rst

 The online documentation stays up to date with the development version of pygame on github.
 This may be a bit newer than the version of pygame you are using.
-To upgrade to the latest full release, run ``pip install pygame --upgrade`` in your terminal.
+To upgrade to the latest version(full release), run ``pip install pygame --upgrade`` in your terminal.

 Best of all, the examples directory has many playable small programs